At the right time and in the right way, a credit card could help squeeze your business through a cash flow crisis or blip.

 In fact, whisper it, credit cards are the main source of small business debt funding in the UK.
-But you can also, quickly, get sucked in to a greater degree of debt that you ever intended to.
+But you can also quickly get sucked in to a greater degree of debt than you ever intended to.
 So if you have to use this tool, think it through thoroughly and proceed with caution.

 The UK recently hit a record high when it came to credit card spending, suggesting that many people are not enjoying a large enough income to cover their spending habits.

-If you’re wondering whether or not to get a credit card, then it helps to start with a review of what you would use it for.
-Different cards can be focused on different situations, such as building your credit record, making purchases and earning rewards.
+If you’re wondering whether or not to apply for a credit card (or, indeed, where to get a credit card in the first place), then it helps to start with a review of what you would use it for.
+Different cards can be focused on different situations, such as building your credit record, making purchases, and earning rewards.
 Check out this guide to choosing the right credit card.

 You also need to take into account your own style of money management.
 If you would find it difficult to resist the temptation of credit on demand or find it difficult to organise regular repayments, then a credit card may not be for you.
 Here are some of the pros and cons to weigh up before applying.

-Protection on purchases – If you buy a holiday or flights with a credit card and these are cancelled outside of your control you can obtain compensation more easily, as purchases are protected on credit cards.
-Check your card provider offers this benefit first though.
+Protection on purchases: If you buy a holiday or flights with a credit card and these are cancelled outside of your control you can obtain compensation more easily, as purchases are protected on credit cards.

-Rewards – You have the ability to win rewards when you own a credit cards as some providers allow you to accumulate points to be used towards gift cards and miles.
+Rewards: You have the ability to win rewards when you own a credit card as some providers allow you to accumulate points to be used towards gift cards and miles.
 The more you use your card the more rewards you can earn.

-Credit score – Although credit cards can help with your credit score it can also ruin it.
+Credit score: Although credit cards can help with your credit score it can also ruin it.
 Your credit score is tied directly to how you use your credit card.
-If you are running up big balances and pay your credit card bills late, you score will be impacted.
+If you are running up big balances and pay your credit card bills late, your score will be impacted.